 Tell Me Why by Archie Roach

-Perhaps it’s time to make that long-promised New Year’s resolution to go to bed earlier at night so I can read more books!
+Perhaps it’s time to make that long-promised New Year’s resolution to go to bed earlier at night and read more books!

 © 2021 Robert Fairhead